cashapp/cash-app-pay-android-sdk/README.md

 #### Maven Publishing
-Create a new tag with the format `v{SEMVER}` or `v{SEMVER}-SNAPSHOT` and publish the tag to git.
+Create a new tag with the format `v{SEMVER}` and publish the tag to git.

 Github actions should build and upload the AAR artifacts using the version declared in the root [build.gradle](./build.gradle)